-American goulash is an easy one-pot meal that the whole family will love.
-Mom will love it because it’s so quick and easy to prepare, Dad will love it because it’s cheap and economical, and the kids will love it because it tastes so good.
-You’d better make a huge pot of this American goulash – everyone is going to want second helpings!
+American goulash with corn is an easy one-pot meal that the whole family will love.
+Mom will love it because it's so quick and easy to prepare, Dad will love it because it's cheap and economical, and the kids will love it because it tastes so good.
+You'd better make a huge pot of this American goulash - everyone is going to want second helpings!

 A family favourite